mfruge9214/EID-final-project-moisture-system/README.md

 The Qt UI application code runs on a Windows machine and allows the user to create new sensors and monitor and update existing sensors.

+  This file has dependencies that can be installed using `python -m pip install <package>`

+  The list of packages is as follows:
+  - requests
+  - PyQt5

 ## Execution instructions
 1. The AWS code can be run as is, assuming you have proper permissions set up.
 2. There are two processes to run the gateway code.
 You can run them with